No pension at 40! Now what? (Important steps to take now)

 Another option is called the debt avalanche, where you start with the largest and pay that off first and then move to the next largest.

-On both methods, you need to continue to make the minimum payments on all your debts.
+On both methods, you must continue making minimum payments on all your debts.

 Choosing which method best suits your personality could lead to serious inroads into your debt.